-- (i) Review and recommend to the Board the remuneration framework for compensation for each Director and to ensure that the level of remuneration offered is appropriate to the level of contribution.
-The RC also reviews the remuneration of Senior Management to ensure that the overall remuneration package is attractive to retain and motivate key executives; - Recommend a formal and transparent process for determining Directors' fees for non-executive Directors of the Company; and - (iii) Approve the participants and determine the quantum of options to be granted under the 2001 VICOM Share Option Scheme and to administer the Scheme.
+- Reviewing and recommending to the Board the remuneration framework for compensation for each Director and ensuring that the level of remuneration offered is appropriate to the level of contribution.
+The RC also reviews the remuneration of Senior Management to ensure that the overall remuneration package is attractive to retain and motivate key executives; - Recommending a formal and transparent process for determining Directors' fees for non-executive Directors of the Company; and - iii) Approving the participants and determining the quantum of options to be granted under the 2001 VICOM Share Option Scheme and to administer the Scheme.

-Principle 8 - Level and Mix of Remuneration
+Level and Mix of Remuneration

-The remuneration packages of the CEO and key executives of the Group comprised both fixed and variable components.
+The remuneration packages of the CEO and key executives of the Group comprise both fixed and variable components.
 The variable component, in the form of year-end performance bonuses and stock options, form a significant proportion of the remuneration packages and is dependent on the profitability of the Company and individual performance.
-Subject to market conditions and the operating environment, the Company is working towards achieving ratios of fixed to variable component of total compensation package of 70:30 for rank and file employees, 60:40 for middle management staff and 50:50 for top management staff.
-The Company believes that a high proportion of performance related component will ensure greater alignment of interests of the executives with those of Shareholders.
+Subject to market conditions and the operating environment, the Company targets a total compensation package with fixed to variable component ratios of 70:30 for rank and file employees, 60:40 for middle management staff and 50:50 for top management staff.
+The Company believes that a higher proportion of performance related component will ensure greater alignment of interests of the executives with those of Shareholders.